 This tip for apologists means establishing sincere friendships, starting with active listening.

-In other words, an apologist should begin by understanding the real question.
+In other words, a Christian apologist should begin by understanding the real question.
 And only after that, briefly answer them.

 3. Seek Agreement with Outsiders